khimo/khimo.github.io/bli-guides/_01-setup-bli-pro/04-systems.md

 ---

 The systems settings is for setting-up systems connected to _BLI PRO_.
 BeoLink system and _HA_ systems are ‘systems’.
 > Example of supported systems are: Nest, Philips Hue, Lutron, KNX.
-Check [Systems Drivers PRO](https://khimo.github.io/bli-guides/bli-pro-user-guide/help_drivers) page to know all _HA_ systems that _BLI PRO_ supports.
+Check [Systems Drivers PRO](https://khimo.github.io/help_drivers) page to know all _HA_ systems that _BLI PRO_ supports.

 Each system has in _BLI PRO_ a correspondent driver.
 There are two driver types:

 + _Native driver_,  included in _BLI PRO_ firmware and ready to be added to your _BLI_.
 + _External driver_, located in our cloud. _BLI PRO_ will download and install the external driver if desired.

 In this section, only _Native drivers_ will be included.
-Go to [External drivers](https://khimo.github.io/bli-guides/bli-pro-user-guide/tools#external-drivers) for more information.
+Go to [Install external drivers](https://khimo.github.io/bli-guides/bli-pro-user-guide/#advanced) for more information.

 #### System add